Clarinda - Oakleigh South

 Clarinda - Oakleigh South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Clarinda-Oakleigh South's dwelling structures, as per the latest Census, consisted of 90.3% houses and 9.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 72.1% houses and 28.0% other dwellings.
-Home ownership in Clarinda-Oakleigh South was 46.2%, with mortgaged properties at 32.7% and rented ones at 21.1%.
-The median monthly mortgage repayment was $2,010, higher than Melbourne metro's average of $1,800.
-Median weekly rent in the area was $400, compared to Melbourne metro's $350.
-Nationally, Clarinda-Oakleigh South's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Clarinda-Oakleigh South's dwelling structure, as per the latest Census, comprised 90.3% houses and 9.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 72.1% houses and 28.0% other dwellings.
+Home ownership in Clarinda-Oakleigh South was at 46.2%, with the rest being mortgaged (32.7%) or rented (21.1%).
+The median monthly mortgage repayment was $2,010, higher than Melbourne metro's average of $1,800 and the Australian average of $1,863.
+The median weekly rent in Clarinda-Oakleigh South was $400, higher than Melbourne metro's $350 and the national figure of $375.

 Frequently Asked Questions - Housing